Map of local area

 Cycling around Ballintrillick

 Cycling is a popular sport around the North West of Ireland and you will see many clubs out at the weekend.
-You can avail of our bicycle hire service from the Benwiskin Centre.
 Walking & Cycling Route Leaflet (also available at The Benwiskin Centre)

 There are numerous beautiful scenic walks to enjoy around the Benwiskin Centre.
 Bookelts are available at The Benwiskin Centre €2 each or click here